flytegg/twilight/README.md

 ### Extension Functions

-Twilight takes advantage of Kotlin's extension functions to add additional functions to various classes used within the API:
+Twilight takes advantage of Kotlin's extension functions to add additional functions to various classes used within the API.

-### Events

-// JOSH FILL OUT (range of custom events, plus easy custom event making?)

 ### Scheduler
 Bukkit's build in scheduler is tedious at best, so Twilight takes advantage of beautiful Kotlin syntax to make it easier to write, as well as adding a custom TimeUnit to save you calculating ticks.